evaporei/resume/cv.typ

 == Extra-curricular Activities
 #chiline()

-*Talk: How allocating zero bytes can be useful to remove lazyness* - GambiConf (Brazil, remote) #h(1fr) 2021/12 \
-Talk about a workaround done at The Graph to make an AssemblyScript compiler internal lazy variable be evaluated eagerly.
-Link for: #link("https://github.com/evaporei/gambi-talk")[slides] and #link("https://www.youtube.com/watch?v=dExsHjzqnGU")[video].\

 *Podcast: Rust* - TOTVS (Brazil, remote) #h(1fr) 2020/11 \
 Guest on a podcast about Rust.
 We talked about the advantages and disadvantages of the language and ecosystem. #link("https://www.buzzsprout.com/774398/6533485-totvs-developers-21-rust")[Podcast link].\